Domo’s Low-Code and Pro-Code Toolset: The Rising Symphony of Clicks and Codes

 Austin’s Tech-Meet-Taco Incubator

-A team of rebellious coders used Domo’s pro-code suite to create predictive analytics custom-fitted to local startup trends.
+A team of rebellious coders used Domo’s pro-code suite to create predictive analytics custom-tailored to local startup trends.
 Think AI meets artisan quesadilla.

 New Product Market Match: +55% accuracy